pterodactyl/documentation/panel/1.0/updating.md

 * Composer `2.X`

 Previous versions of Pterodactyl allowed for you to be running PHP 7.3.
-However, due to dependency updates and the fact that 7.3 is now EOL we have bumped the minimum acceptable PHP version to 7.4 — PHP 8 is recommended.
+However, due to dependency updates and the fact that 7.3 is now EOL we have bumped the minimum acceptable PHP version to 7.4 — PHP 8 is recommended if current panel version is 1.3.x.
 You will also need to be using Composer v2.

 **Before continuing**, please ensure that your system has been upgraded to at least PHP 7.4 by running `php -v`.
 You